Saint Kitts and Nevis entry requirements for Colombia passport holders

 May be checked

-Colombian passport holders can visit Saint Kitts and Nevis without a visa for up to 90 days.
-This policy applies to tourism, business, and short-term visits.
+Colombian passport holders can visit Saint Kitts and Nevis without a visa for up to 90 days in 2026.
+This applies to tourism, business meetings, and short visits.
 Your passport must be valid for at least six months from your date of entry.

 Entry requirements